<aside> 📢

 **TL;DR:

-Situation:** Joined Mercedes-Benz.io in 2020 to help redesign the global website and support the company’s shift toward a digital ecosystem across multiple markets and products.
+Situation:** Joined Mercedes-Benz.io in 2020 on the global website team.
+During this time, I supported the company’s shift toward a digital ecosystem across multiple markets and products.

-Action: Built reusable website components and design system blocks, redesigned the Used Vehicles store UX, and designed a multi-product marketplace.
-Later took a lead role mentoring a junior designer, supporting hiring, and contributing to the design community.
+Action: Built reusable web components and design system blocks, redesigned the Used Vehicles web store UX, redesigned a multi-product marketplace, and created the Service Contracts flow and UX.
+Later took a lead role mentoring a junior designer, supporting the hiring process, and contributing to the design community as UI coach, Figma mentor, and design system contributor.

-Result: Delivered components and pages that are still live years later, while growing as a communicator in an international environment and gaining strong experience designing scalable systems.
+Result: Delivered components and multi-market pages that are still live years after conception, while growing as a communicator in an international environment and gaining strong experience designing scalable systems.

 </aside>